STRUCTURE OF THE DISCUSSANT PRESENTATION

 THE PRESENTATION AT THE AOS MEETING

-Although CME is not always offered for the program, the AOS always follows ACCME disclosure guidelines.
-The first slide of your Discussion must provide ALL financial disclosures that are relevant to the presentation related to ANY commercial ophthalmic company over the previous twelve (12) months.
+The AOS follows ACCME disclosure guidelines.
+The first slide of your Discussion must provide financial disclosures that are relevant to the presentation related to any commercial ophthalmic company over the previous twelve (12) months.
 This slide is required even if you have only a verbal presentation without slides.
-You should indicate verbally how these involvements relate to your Discussion.
+You should indicate verbally how these involvements relate to your discussion.
 A financial disclosure slide template is available should you need one.
-When you upload your Discussion, the audio visual technician will check for this slide.
-If a disclosure slide is not present, you will not be allowed to present until one has been inserted as your first slide.
-You should pause on this slide and comment on the content.
 The same slide should indicate whether you will discuss off-label usage (very common in presentations).

-Discussion presentations are strictly limited to three (3) minutes, and a timer is provided on the podium.
-The microphone may be turned off after three (3) minutes.
+Discussion presentations are strictly limited to three (3) minutes.
 The authors are reminded to seek objectivity, use best available evidence, avoid using commercial slides, and be aware that the learners in their evaluations of this activity will be asked if commercial bias was present.